Topics:Home and Credit

 It is very easy to make financial mistakes that damage your credit.
 Once your credit score drops, it can be challenging to obtain financing for a large purchase such as a home.
 If your past financial history has sunk your credit score, you may think that buying a home is out of your reach, but that is not necessarily true.
 It is possible to obtain a mortgage even when you have bad credit, but it will require persistence, planning, and patience on your part.
 Understanding what is required to obtain a mortgage with bad credit, as well as the advantages and disadvantages, may help you make a decision that's right for you.

 Homeownership can benefit your financial situation in many ways.
-For example, some of the expenses related to owning a home, such as property taxes and mortgage interest, can be deducted from your annual income taxes.
-Additionally, if you are a first-time homebuyer, you may be able to receive a mortgage tax credit certificate that will reduce the amount you have to pay in taxes every year.
+For example, some of the expenses related to owning a home, such as property taxes and mortgage interest, may be deductible when you file your annual tax return.
+Additionally, if you are a low- to moderate-income first-time homebuyer, you may be able to receive a mortgage tax credit certificate that will reduce the amount you have to pay in taxes every year.

 Though it can be a challenge to obtain a mortgage with bad credit, having a mortgage may help improve your credit score.
-Payment history, i.e., paying all your bills on time, is a factor that helps to determine your credit score, and making mortgage payments on time may reflect favorably on you in this regard.
+Payment history including paying all your bills on time, is a factor that helps to determine your credit score, and making mortgage payments on time may reflect favorably on you in this regard.

 The portion of the home that you have paid off is referred to as your home equity.
 Equity is an asset that you can borrow against.
 If you owe a significant amount in credit card debt, you may be able to consolidate it with a home equity loan, decreasing your credit utilization ratio and potentially improving your credit score as a result.